MATERIALS SCIENCE AND ENGINEERING

 The department has a multifunction copier and a fax machine both of which are located in 266 MS&E Building for small print jobs.
 For login information or to inquire about options for larger jobs, please see Chris Kailhofer.

 The university has important regulations that must be followed in order to purchase or be reimbursed for travel.
 It is the traveler’s responsibility to understand and comply with UW travel and reimbursement policies and procedures.
-If you have specific questions about policies or procedures contact Mary Sams.
+If you have specific questions policies or procedures contact Mary Sams.
 Important highlights are:

 - Vehicle rental must be booked through the Big Ten Contract, accessed through the UW TravelWIse portal.